Older man gripping mouth in pain from root canal infection

 How Root Canal Treatment Works

-Root canal treatment involves the removal of diseased pulp from an infected tooth and the sterilization of the pulp chamber and root canals.
+Root canal treatment is a dental procedure that involves the removal of diseased pulp from an infected tooth and the sterilization of the pulp chamber and root canals.
 The pulp chamber is then filled with an inert material called gutta-percha.
 Lastly, a dental restoration such as a crown is used to cap the tooth and protect it from further harm.

 Why You Should Seek Immediate Root Canal Treatment